 News and Events:

-These pages provide information about recent developments at or relevant to the ILLC (last update: 16 December 2014).
+These pages provide information about recent developments at or relevant to the ILLC (last update: 31 May 2016).
 Please let us know if you have material that you would like to be added to the news pages, by using the online submission form.
 For minor updates to existing entries you can also email the news administrators directly.
 English submissions strongly preferred.

 Items which are new or have been updated within the last week are marked "(New)" or "(Updated)".